 There are scenarios where you might need to checkout or clone from a specific git commit id.
+For example, you might want to perform a git pull on a specific commit version for troubleshooting.

 This blog explains the steps involved in checking out a specific git commit ID (SHA).